Tom Williams (ice hockey, born 1940): Professional career

 His National Hockey League career began when he joined the Boston Bruins for the 1961–62 NHL season.
 After eight seasons with the Bruins (and a serious injury in 1968 that almost ended his career), he joined the Minnesota North Stars, where he played for a season and a half until he was traded to the California Golden Seals.
 He scored a career-high 67 points in 1969-70 with Minnesota, playing on the North Stars top line with Bill Goldsworthy and Jean-Paul Parise.

-After just two seasons with the Golden Seals, Williams jumped to the World Hockey Association (WHA) to play for the New England Whalers.
+After just two seasons with the Golden Seals, Williams jumped to the World Hockey Association (WHA) to play for the New England Whalers, where he was a part of the first Avco World Trophy given out as the Whalers won the trophy in the 1973 WHA playoffs; Williams had six goals and eleven assists in the playoffs.
 Upon his return to the NHL, he joined the new expansion team Washington Capitals, led the team in scoring (22 goals, 36 assists), and was awarded the franchise's first penalty shot on December 5, 1974, against the Buffalo Sabres.
 He retired during the 1975–76 NHL season.

 He and his younger brother Butch Williams were the first American brothers to play in the NHL.